EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 Perry said that Turkey is a "country that is being ruled by what

-many would perceive to be Islamic terrorists"
+many would perceive to be Islamic terrorists".
+Unfortunately,

 Texas is a "state that is being governed by someone that many